 Data Lifecycle Management: You can define lifecycle policies to automate data management tasks, such as transitioning objects between storage classes or automatically deleting objects after a specified period.

-Storage Classes: Amazon S3 offers multiple storage classes, such as Standard, Intelligent-Tiering, Infrequent Access (IA), Glacier, and others, enabling you to select the ideal storage class in accordance with your data access patterns and financial constraints.
+Storage Classes: AWS S3 offers multiple storage classes, such as Standard, Intelligent-Tiering, Infrequent Access (IA), Glacier, and others, enabling you to select the ideal storage class in accordance with your data access patterns and financial constraints.

 Versioning: Amazon S3 supports versioning, enabling you to preserve, retrieve, and restore every version of your objects, providing additional protection against accidental deletions or overwrites.